gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 The spell I was using was subtlety next to them.
 It told me nothing directly.
 Instead, it twinged me with certainty whenever I stumbled over a piece of whatever puzzle ailed me, leaving to me to make of them a whole.
-The price was very reasonable---if I wanted a knot to stay tied, I had a housekeeper, did I not?
+The price was very reasonable—if I wanted a knot to stay tied, I had a housekeeper, did I not?
 And it was fun, in a way, the game of weaving together threads from a thousand stories to make a garment.